Miami-Dade Criminal Defense Attorneys

 In Florida, misdemeanors are any crimes for which the maximum punishment is one year in jail or less.
 Still, misdemeanors are crimes, which means they can include arrests, fingerprints and booking, missed work, a criminal record, etc.

 Florida law provides for two categories of misdemeanors: first and second degree.
 The maximum penalty that the state can impose for any particular misdemeanor crime determines its degree.
 A first-degree misdemeanor levies a maximum penalty of one year in jail and a $1,000 fine.
 Second-degree misdemeanors subject defendants to maximum penalties of 60 days in jail and $500 fines.

 - Driving on a suspended license with knowledge

 In Florida, felonies carry minimum penalties of more than one year in jail and thus constitute more serious crimes.
 In these cases, retaining skilled counsel will almost always make the difference between imprisonment and freedom.

 Examples of felonies include:

 In Florida, penalties for some felonies include life imprisonment and execution.
 The sooner you retain skilled counsel, the better.
-With each passing day, lawyers can do less and less to help you.
+With each passing day, attorneys can do less and less to help you.